Bank of America Advantage Plus Banking review

 A mid-range account with optional overdraft protection, but some fees are high compared to other banks.

 finder.com’s rating: 3.3 / 5.0

-As the middle child of the three Bank of America checking accounts, this option offers more perks than the basic version and a lower monthly fee than the premium account.
-You’ll get the option for overdraft protection and the ability to write checks, but you won’t automatically earn interest or have fees waived.
+Bank of America Advantage Plus Banking account offer more perks than BofA’s basic account and a lower monthly fee than the premium option.
+You can enable overdraft protection and you get the ability to write checks, but you won’t automatically earn interest or have fees waived.

 |To waive the fee||· Make one qualifying direct deposit of $250 or more|

 · OR maintain a minimum daily balance of $1,500

 · OR be under the age of 24 and enrolled in school